 Funding for the tuition rebates will come from the college’s $15 million reserve fund.

 Overall, however, the college faces roughly $30 million in unfunded pension and “Other Post Employment Benefits” and is thus – net of the impending tuition rebates – at least $15 million in the hole at this point.

 In turn, local taxpayers would have to cover this shortfall – and probably millions more in other costs – if the college implodes and as is only reasonable to fear as non-nursing program students and prospective new students head elsewhere.

-After all, 15 Massachusetts colleges have closed up in the past 5 years and things are only looking bleaker going forward for other small and lesser colleges.
+After all, 15 Massachusetts colleges have closed up in recent years and things do not look good going forward for other lesser small colleges.

-At this point, Quincy Quarry as well as surely growing numbers of locals are wondering if Quincy College will be the next local institution to go the way of Quincy Medical Center and the Wollaston Theater on Quincy College dropout Mayor Koch’s watch?
+As such, the Quarry as well as surely a growing numbers of locals are wondering if Quincy College will be the next local institution to go the way of Quincy Medical Center and the Wollaston Theater on Quincy College dropout Mayor Koch’s watch.